Companies that use BigMarker

 All webinar management BigMarker

-BigMarker We detected 730 customers using BigMarker and 34 companies that churned or ended their trial.
+BigMarker We detected 734 companies using BigMarker and 34 companies that churned.
 The most common industry is Software Development (21%) and the most common company size is 10,001+ employees (50%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login